Schneider (SNDR)

 13. Is Now The Time To Buy Schneider?

-Schneider doesn’t pass our quality test.
-To begin with, its revenue growth was weak over the last five years.
+We cheer for all companies making their customers lives easier, but in the case of Schneider, we’ll be cheering from the sidelines.
+First off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
 And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
 On top of that, its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Schneider’s P/E ratio based on the next 12 months is 26.6x.
-This valuation tells us a lot of optimism is priced in - we think there are better opportunities elsewhere.
+Schneider’s P/E ratio based on the next 12 months is 26.4x.
+This valuation tells us a lot of optimism is priced in - we think there are better stocks to buy right now.